 Align the 1/4 inch line of the ruler with the solid outside line of a block (this is the sewing line) and then trim with your rotary cutter.
 Repeat for the same side of the other three.
 Now turn the MAT a quarter turn and repeat the process.
 Trim and turn and trim until all the sides of all the blocks are trimmed.
 I've found this manner of trimming to be very efficient.

 Arrange the finished units for your Star Chain quilt block as illustrated below.
 Pay special attention to the orientation of the medium fabric (soft yellow) squares in the nine patch units.
 The yellow chains form a line pointing toward the center of the block.

 Sew the units in each row together.
-The arrows in the photo below indicate the direction to press the seam allowances—basically press away from the triangle in a square units.
+The arrows in the photo below indicate the direction to press the seam allowances—basically press away from the TiaS units.